 - It takes more muscles to frown than it does to show a happy look.
 Smiling requires less effort!

-- Face Lift– When you smile, your facial muscles cause skin to lift, so you look younger.
+- Face Lift– When you have a happy beam, your facial muscles cause skin to lift, so you look younger.

-- Healthy Blood Pressure– Smiling can reduce blood pressure, so if your blood pressure is high, do it more.
+- Healthy Blood Pressure– Being happy can reduce blood pressure, so if your blood pressure is high, do it more.
 People are less likely to suffer from high blood pressure, heart disease, and stroke.

-- Endorphins– Each time you smile, you release feel-good chemicals in your brain.
+- Endorphins– Each time you happy emotions, you release feel-good chemicals in your brain.

-- Pain Killer– Smiling provides a natural pain killer.
+- Pain Killer– Grinning provides a natural pain killer.
 People will experience a higher pain threshold.

-- Immune System– Smiling boosts your immune system and improves overall health.
+- Immune System– Emoting happiness boosts your immune system and improves overall health.
 Your immune system becomes stronger.
 By smiling more often, you might prevent colds and flus.

 - Stress- You wear stress on your face, and that makes you look weary and tired.
-Next time you are in a stressful situation, try to smile, and you will look less stressed.
+Next time you are in a stressful situation, put on a grin, and you will look less stressed.

 - It’s Attractive- Smiling is the universal language of friendliness.
-Across the globe, a smile indicates approachability and acceptance.
+Across the globe, a happy grin indicates approachability and acceptance.
 People are drawn to someone who puts a grin on her face.
 Frowning pushes others away.

 Call Our Team